 Nineteenth [Chapter On] Treasure Nets, Sounds [And] Fragrances

-[The] Buddha told Ānanda, ‘[In] Immeasurable Life [Buddha’s] Land, all its heavenly [and] human [beings’] clothing, drinks, food, flowers, incenses, necklaces, satiny canopies, banners, subtle [and] wonderful music, their dwelling residences, palaces [and] towering pavilions, suit their bodies [and] countenances, heights [and] sizes, perhaps [with] one treasure, two treasures, and even immeasurable all treasures, accordingly [as] wished, [with] that desired, responding [to their] thoughts, immediately arriving.
+[The] Buddha told Ānanda, ‘[In] Immeasurable Life [Buddha’s] Land, all its heavenly [and] human [beings’] clothing, drinks, food, flowers, incenses, necklaces, satiny canopies, banners, subtle [and] wonderful music, their dwelling residences, palace halls [and] towering pavilions, suit their bodies [and] countenances, heights [and] sizes.
+Perhaps [with] one treasure, two treasures, and even immeasurable all treasures, accordingly [as] wished, [with] that desired, responding [to their] thoughts, immediately arriving.

 Natural virtues’ breezes gently arise [and] slightly move [them].
 These breezes [are] harmonious, neither cold nor hot, [with] warmth [and] coolness gentle [and] soft, neither slow nor fast.
 Blowing [through] all [the] nets, and all treasure trees, playing [and] emitting immeasurable subtle [and] wonderful Dharma sounds, spreading ten thousand kinds [of] mild [and] refined virtues’ fragrances.
 There are those [who] smell [them, with] afflictions [and] defiled habits, naturally not arising.
 [When the] breezes touch their bodies, [they] all attain happiness [and] bliss, for example, like bhikṣus [who have] attained Complete Cessation Samādhi.

 Moreover, breezes blow [and] scatter flowers, everywhere filling [the] Buddha Land.
 According [to their] colours one after another, yet not disorderly.
 Gentle [and] soft [with] light [of] lustre [and] fragrance strong.
-[With] feet walking above them, [they] tread down [by] four cùns.
-Following [the] already raised foot, [they] return again, as before.
-[With the] flowers’ usage already completed, [the] ground then splits open.
-In order dissolving [and] sinking, purely [and] without residue.
+[With] feet walking above them, [they] tread down [by] four cùns, following already raised feet, [they] return again, as before.
+[With the] flowers’ usage already completed, [the] ground then splits open, in order dissolving [and] sinking, purely [and] without residue.
 According [to] their time intervals, [with] breezes blowing [and] scattering flowers, thus repeating six [times].

 Eighteenth [Chapter On] Countenances’ Uprightness